Deep dive

 Day two: Barrio Antiguo and the beer

-The craft beer here is real.
-Regio breweries take it seriously, and the bars in and around Barrio Antiguo and the Fundidora area pour local labels rather than the industrial stuff.
-Ask for something local and skip the big-name lagers.
+The craft beer is not a marketing line here, it’s real and it’s local.
+Regio brewers take it seriously, and the bars in and around Barrio Antiguo pour homegrown labels rather than the industrial macro lagers.
+Ask the bartender for something local and hecho en Monterrey, and skip the big-name stuff you can get anywhere.
+The scene bleeds into the nightlife around the barrio and out toward the Fundidora district.

 Day three: where regios actually eat cabrito